Ephesians

 to uJperballon (uperballw) pres. part. "the incomparable" - the exceeding, surpassing, extraordinary.
 The participle is adjectival, limiting "riches / abundance / wealth".
 From the idea of throw beyond.
 "Extraordinary greatness", TEV.

-en + dat. "in" - Possibly adverbial, expressing manner, "in kindness toward us", so Larkin.
+en + dat. "in" - in.
+Possibly adverbial, expressing manner, "in kindness toward us", so Larkin.

-en + dat. "in [Christ Jesus]" - Locative, giving the location, namely the person and work of Christ, of the action of God's unmerited favor which operates toward us, so Hoehner, Best.
+en + dat. "in" - in [christ jesus].
+Locating the action of God's unmerited favor which operates toward us, so Hoehner, Best.
 Larkin opts for a local sense, "incorporative union", so also O'Brien; Abbott opts for reason, "because of Christ"; and Calvin goes for instrumental, "by Christ".

 v8

-gar "for" - Expressing cause / reason, explaining how salvation (being made alive, raised up and seated with Christ) is all of God's grace and is apart from works of the law.
+gar "for" - because.
+Introducing a causal clause explaining how salvation (being made alive, raised up and seated with Christ) is all of God's grace, apart from works of the law.

-th/ .. cariti (is ewV) dat. "it is by grace" - The dative is instrumental, means; "by the means of God's unmerited favor" we are saved.
-Unlike v5 there is an article, but this simply indicates that the phrase is being repeated; "for by this grace (the grace I was speaking about earlier) ....
+th/ .. cariti (is ewV) dat. "it is by grace" - The dative is instrumental, expressing means; "by the means of God's unmerited favor" we are saved.
+Unlike v5, there is an article, but this simply indicates that the statement is being repeated from v5, ie., anaphoric, cf., Wallace 250; "for by this grace (the grace I was speaking about earlier) ....

 este sesw/smenoi (swzw) perf. pas. part. "you have been saved" - A periphrastic perfect construction emphasizing aspect, here "the resulting state", Larkin, Best.